 Of course, it’s not only about fun facts, and TED is just an example of presenting ideas in small bite-sized units.
-The data from Statistic Brain shows that in the year 2000, the human attention span was 12 seconds.
+Data from Statistic Brain shows that in the year 2000, the human attention span was 12 seconds.
 In 2015, it amounted to just 8.25 seconds.
-No wonder that microlearning is looked to with hope to create effective learning.
+No wonder microlearning is looked to with the hope of creating effective learning.

 What is Microlearning?

 Microlearning is a skill-based approach to learning that delivers information in small, highly focused chunks.
 It is the ideal way to find quick answers to specific problems.

 Let’s see what’s special about a microlearning module:

 - Length: As the name implies, microlearning is fast.
 A typical module can be completed in about five minutes.
 However, there are no hard-and-fast rules about its length, as learning strategy expert Shannon Tipton of Learning Rebels LLC explains:

 “There are no time frames for microlearning.
 There is no magic time number.
 It is all about need and context.
 You want to create a “How-to” screencast, is 7 minutes long enough, is 5 minutes?
 It depends.
 Keep this in mind: “As long as necessary and as short as possible.”